The Special Second-Hand Scheme a.k.a. The Margin Scheme

 Goods (including coins) consisting in precious metals or any supply of goods containing precious metals where the consideration for the supply (excluding any VAT) is, or is equivalent to an amount which does not exceed the open market value of the metal contained in the goods.

-This can be applied when we sell second-hand items, medallions and coin sets which are not legal tender.
-It is irrelevant whether silver coins are legal tender or not.
+This can be applied when we sell second-hand items, medallions and coin sets which are not legal currency.
+It is irrelevant whether silver coins are legal currency or not.

 VAT on Second-Hand Silver Coins and Bars